HughP/Koine-Reported-Speech-Comparison/README.md

 ### Things

 Broadly speaking: `Things` need to be categorized.
-I am not sure if this happens in the corpus or if this happens in a dictionary to which the corpus is dynamically linked.
-In dealing with pronouns, it would be very helpful if `people` and `places` had specific ID's worked out based on semantics (rather than Strong's numbers).
+I am not sure if this happens in the corpus or if this happens in a dictionary to which the corpus is dynamically linked (as in Linked Data linked).
+In dealing with pronouns, it would be very helpful if `people` and `places` had specific ID's (which are dereferenceable) worked out based on semantics (rather than Strong's numbers).
+One option, which I'm not a particular fan of is using something like  `sameAs: "WikiDataID"``

 * Place ID dictionary: the Jordan River, the wilderness, the temple, the high place(mountain)

-* Person ID dictionary: Luke, Devil, Jesus
+* Person ID dictionary: Luke, Devil, Jesus(Q302)
   * Person type typology: Deity, Supreme Deity, Human, Animal, Celestial being

 Some future work may want to look at plants, or tools mentioned and mark those up. with a type, so a generalizable syntax would be desirable.
 This future work could also pave the the way for an alignment with Ron Moe's semantic domains and Nida's semantic domain work.
 I am not interested in doing that work at this time.
+One overwhelming aspect of semantic domain linking, is that semantic domains can be viewed as rational eg. rain, water, river, cloud; or culture based (things the culture associates together).
+In the case  of corpora across languages, the semantic domains do not really need to align... but translation is easier when they do.

 ### Embedded Quote Source
 I need a way to point someone to the source text of the embedded Quote when possible.
 For instance Jesus says: It is written....
 Well where is it written?